 You could make a note of the following:

-- An estimate of the speed the other vehicle was travelling at and in what direction.
+An estimate of the speed the other vehicle was travelling and in what direction

 You may choose not to make an insurance claim.
-This could be because you want to cover the costs of a repair yourself, you want to protect your no claims discount (NCD), or you want to avoid your premiums going up.
+This could be because you want to cover the repair costs yourself or you want to protect your no-claims discount.

-However, even if you don’t make a claim you should still report the accident to your insurer.
+Please note, even if you don’t make a claim, you should still report the accident to your insurer.

 Will there be a police prosecution after a car accident?